Babycare and pushchairs

 Visiting with children on the Autistic Spectrum

-A guide (Adobe PDF, 1.02MB) for parents and carers of children on the autistic spectrum and related conditions was compiled with the help of the Hampton Court Palace Access Forum and some families with a child on the Autistic Spectrum.
+A guide for parents and carers of children on the autistic spectrum and related conditions is available at the bottom of this page and was compiled with the help of the Hampton Court Palace Access Forum and some families with a child on the Autistic Spectrum.
 It aims to give information and suggestions which may help inform people who bring children on the Autistic Spectrum to Hampton Court Palace.
 As every child on the Autistic Spectrum is different, and responds to things differently, parents/carers need to decide how to plan and undertake a visit, so we hope this guide will answer common questions and highlight issues of relevance.

 If you have any further questions about your visit, please check the Visit Us pages, the frequently asked questions pages or contact us.